 Awards and Recognitions

 David is a recipient of The Daily Record’s 2019 Leaders in Law Award.
 This award honors a select group of attorneys who have shown dedication to the legal profession and selfless, tireless commitment to the community.
-He was also named to the 2015-2017 designations of the Upstate New York Super Lawyer “Rising Star” award.
-This group represents the top 2.5% of lawyers who are under 40 years old or who have been practicing for 10 years or less.
+He was named an Upstate New York Super Lawyer “Rising Star” in 2015, 2016 and 2017.
+This group represents the top 2.5% of lawyers who are under 40 years old or have been practicing for 10 years or less.
 David was named a 2013 recipient of the Rochester Business Journal's Forty Under 40 award, which honors professionals younger than 40 who demonstrate leadership in the workplace and in the community.
 He was also named one of the Daily Record's 2012 Up & Coming attorneys, an award that recognizes attorneys who have demonstrated a significant commitment and contribution to the legal profession early in their careers.